-Many people, including myself, are re-evaluating their view on race and racism.
-It’s not an easy thing to do.
-Looking at yourself and your actions and realizing that even if you have good intentions, you have some sort of bias in every decision you make.
+Many people, including myself, are re-evaluating their views on race and racism.
+It’s not easy to look at yourself and your actions and realize that even if you have good intentions, there’s some bias in every decision you make.

 So what happens when a world-famous museum puts a lens up to its past and doesn’t like what they see?
 If it’s the Field Museum in Chicago, they make an entire exhibit about the subject.

 Plenty of people visit The Field Museum to see the dinosaurs, including Sue, the T-Rex.

 Other people might be more interested in learning about two of the other infamous residents of the Field, the Tsavo Lions.

 While seeing all of these things were great, there was one exhibit that we’re still talking about for years after our visit.
 It’s a fascinating retrospective on how people’s opinions can change towards a topic such as race in the timespan of a lifetime.

 We were walking along a back hallway of the museum when we came across an exhibit featuring bronze statues.
 We stopped by, mainly because there were benches and we wanted to sit, but when we started reading the descriptions, we were transfixed.

 Here’s a description of the exhibit from the Field Museum’s Website:

 In the early 1930s, the Field Museum commissioned sculptor Malvina Hoffman to create bronze sculptures for an exhibition called The Races of Mankind.
 Hoffman, who trained under Auguste Rodin, traveled to many parts of the world for an up-close look at the “racial types” her sculptures were meant to portray.